Zed

 MARSEILLE’S SEWER SYSTEM

-Built in 1891 to combat cholera and smallpox epidemics, and expanded in 1979 to protect the Prado beaches, Marseille’s sewer system stretches over 2,000 kilometers and is constantly evolving.
-Since 2019, it has even housed France’s largest biomethane production unit – providing heating for thousands of homes in a more environmental-friendly way.
+Built in 1891 to combat cholera and smallpox epidemics, and expanded in 1917 to preserve the beaches of the Prado, Marseille’s sewers extend over 2,000 kilometers, and continue to evolve.
+Since 2019 they were even equipped with France’s largest biomethane production unit, providing heating for thousands of households in a more environmentally-friendly manner.

-How was this gigantic network built?
-What innovations accompanied its creation?
-And how are engineers reimagining it today to meet the challenges of tomorrow?
+How was this network built?
+What innovations were involved in its creation?
+How are engineers rethinking it to contend with the issues of tomorrow?

 Production: La Famiglia for NOVO19